 struggles managing multiple health conditions, for the person with dementia, and/or the person caring for them

 fears over the person with dementia’s personal safety, or the safety of yourself and others

-Supporting a person living with dementia can be emotionally draining and physically exhausting, so it is important to try and recognise when you are beginning to struggle.
-Looking after yourself is important – you cannot look after anyone else if your own health is suffering.
+Supporting a person living with dementia can be emotionally draining and physically exhausting, so it’s important to try and recognise when you’re beginning to struggle.
+Looking after yourself is important – you can’t look after anyone else if your own health is suffering.